Battle of Taranto: Royal Navy

-The complete naval task force—commanded by now-Rear Admiral Lyster, who had originated the plan of attack on Taranto—consisted of Illustrious, the heavy cruisers HMS Berwick and York, the light cruisers HMS Gloucester and Glasgow, and the destroyers HMS Hyperion, Ilex, Hasty and Havelock.
+The complete force, commanded by now-Rear Admiral Lyster, Flag Officer, Mediterranean Aircraft Carriers, who had originated the plan of attack on Taranto—consisted of Illustrious, the heavy cruisers HMS Berwick and York, the light cruisers HMS Gloucester and Glasgow, and the destroyers HMS Hyperion, Ilex, Hasty and Havelock.
 The 24 attack Swordfish came from 813, 815, 819, and 824 Naval Air Squadrons.
-The small number of attacking warplanes raised concern that Judgment would only alert and enrage the Italian Navy without achieving any significant results.
+The small number of attacking warplanes raised concern that Judgement would only alert and enrage the Italian Navy without achieving any significant results.
 Illustrious also had Fairey Fulmar fighters of 806 Naval Air Squadron aboard to provide air cover for the task force, with radar and fighter control systems.

 Half of the Swordfish were armed with torpedoes as the primary strike aircraft, with the other half carrying aerial bombs and flares to carry out diversions.
 These torpedoes were fitted with Duplex magnetic/contact exploders, which were extremely sensitive to rough seas, as the attacks on the German battleship Bismarck later showed.
 There were also worries the torpedoes would bottom out in the harbour after being dropped.
 The loss rate for the bombers was expected to be fifty per cent.

-Several reconnaissance flights by Martin Marylands of the RAF's No. 431 General Reconnaissance Flight flying from Malta confirmed the location of the Italian fleet.
-These flights produced photos on which the intelligence officer of Illustrious spotted previously unexpected barrage balloons; the attack plan was changed accordingly.
+Several reconnaissance flights by Martin Marylands of 431 General Reconnaissance Flight RAF flying from Malta confirmed the location of the Italian fleet.
+These flights produced photos on which the intelligence officer of Illustrious spotted unexpected barrage balloons; the attack plan was changed accordingly.
 To make sure the Italian warships had not sortied, the British also sent over a Short Sunderland flying boat on the night of 11 November, just as the carrier task force was forming up off the Greek island of Cephalonia, about 170 nmi from Taranto harbour.
-This reconnaissance flight alerted the Italian forces in southern Italy, but since they were without any radars, they could do little but wait for whatever came along.
-The Regia Marina could conceivably have gone to sea in search of any British naval force, but this was distinctly against the naval philosophy of the Italians between January 1940 and September 1943.
+This reconnaissance flight alerted the Italian forces in southern Italy, but since they were without radar, they could do little but wait for whatever came along.
+The Regia Marina could have gone to sea in search of any British naval force, but this was against the naval philosophy of the Italians between January 1940 and September 1943.
 The complexity of Operation MB8, with its various forces and convoys, succeeded in deceiving the Italians into thinking only normal convoying was under way.
-This contributed to the success of Judgment.
+This contributed to the success of Judgement.

+Taranto

-The base of Taranto was defended by 101 anti-aircraft guns and 193 machine guns and was usually protected against low-flying aircraft by barrage balloons, of which only 27 were in place on 11 November, as strong winds on 6 November had blown away 60 balloons.
-Capital ships were also supposed to be protected by anti-torpedo nets, but 12800 m of netting was required for full protection, and only one-third of that was rigged before the attack due to a scheduled gunnery exercise.
-Moreover, these nets did not reach the bottom of the harbour, allowing the British torpedoes to clear them by about 60 cm.
+The base of Taranto was defended by 101 anti-aircraft guns and 193 machine guns and was usually protected against low-flying aircraft by barrage balloons, of which only 27 were up on 11 November, as strong winds on 6 November had blown away 60 balloons.
+Capital ships were also supposed to be protected by anti-torpedo nets, but 12800 m of netting was required for full protection, and only a third of that was rigged before the attack, due to a scheduled gunnery exercise.
+The nets did not reach the bottom of the harbour, allowing the British torpedoes to clear them by about 60 cm.